trevor-harris/LSCI/README.md

 jnp.mean(depth_test > quant_val) # 0.901
 ```

-Generate a ensemble representation of the prediction set using spectral sampling and a depth filter.
+Finally, we can generate a ensemble representation of the prediction set using spectral sampling and a depth filter to reject out-of-band samples.
 The ensemble is computed at a single time point.
 ```python
 # sample ensemble at test point X_i
 i = 10